 - Daily Allowance: If your normal place of duty is not fixed and you have to travel to different places, your employer can include daily allowance to meet ordinary daily charges incurred, if you are absent from normal place of duty.
 Reimbursement received is fully exempt from income tax against actual bills.
 It can be granted either on tour or period of journey in connection with transfer.

 - Tour Allowance: Though there is no formal name for this but any allowance granted to meet the cost of travel on tour or being transferred from one place to another is called tour allowance.
 Reimbursement is fully exempted from income tax against actual expenditure incurred.
 It also includes cost towards moving your belongings to another city.

-- Employee Provident Fund: It is the contribution made by employer (12% of Basic salary) against EPF.
-It is statutory obligation on part of the employer.
-Employee gets benefit of PF deduction (12% of basic) at his part under Section 80C of income tax.
+- Employee Provident Fund: It is the contribution made by the employer (12% of Basic salary) against EPF.
+It is a statutory obligation on part of the employer.
+The employee gets the benefit of the contribution to PF (12% of basic) made from his salary under section 80C of the Income Tax Act, 1961.

-- ESIC (Employee State Insurance Corporation): The employee’s contribution to ESIC will be 1.75% whereas his employer needs to deposit 4.75% of gross salary of the employee in case employee’s gross salary is less than 21000.
-Hence employer keeps it as part of Employee CTC.
+- ESIC (Employee State Insurance Corporation): The employee’s contribution to the ESIC is 1.75% while the employer needs to deposit 4.75% of the gross salary of the employee to the ESIC, in case employee’s gross salary is less than Rs 21,000.
+Hence, the employer keeps it as part of the employee’s CTC.

-- Statutory Bonus: It is statutory bonus which is paid to employees whose basic has been raised from Rs.
-10,000 to Rs.
-21,000.
-Accordingly, the calculation ceiling has also been raised from Rs.
-3,500 to Rs.
-7,000.
-Even if the salary of the employee is more than Rs.
-7,000, the bonus should be calculated on Rs.
-7,000 only.
-Employer keeps it as part of CTC and is fully taxable.
+- Statutory Bonus: It is a statutory bonus which is paid to employees whose basic has been raised from Rs 10,000 to Rs 21,000.
+Accordingly, the calculation ceiling has also been raised from Rs 3,500 to Rs 7,000.
+Even if the salary of the employee is more than Rs 7,000, the bonus should be calculated on Rs 7,000 only.
+Employer keeps it as part of the CTC and it is fully taxable.